Straight Line Newsletter

 It’s important not to hire the first company you speak with.
 Instead, speak to a few different contractors or companies.
 Meet with and request quotes from each one, and don’t be afraid to ask questions.
 Ask about the process, the timeline, and the partners the company associates with for completing projects.

-When it comes to your backyard landscaping projects, Straightline has you covered.
-Our team of experts not only excels at what they do, but they also love taking your visions and bringing them to life.
-Let us take your backyard and turn it into the oasis you always knew it could be.
+Our team of experts at Straightline has you covered.
+We excel at bringing your visions to life and transforming your backyard into an oasis.
 Contact us by phone, email, or fill out our online form to get started today — you won’t be sorry!

 It also complements a pool — you can create a seating area underneath to relax before and after swimming.
 If you have a smaller yard or want to simply create an entertainment space, then an extension of the home makes the most sense.